Miyako Odori: My First Time at the Japanese Theater

 There are four shows a day.
 First starts at 12:30pm.
 Second starts at 2pm.
 Third starts at 3:30pm.
 The final starts at 4:50pm.
 For the special class and first class tickets, you'll need a reservation.
 If you're staying in Kyoto in April, tell your hotel concierge or front desk.
 They'll be happy to help you.
 If you want the second class seat then no reservation is required.
 Just swing by if you're in the area and buy a ticket.

 The name of the theater is Gion Kobu Kabukai.
 Don't let this mouthful scare you.
-As soon as you get to the Gion district, look for the gate in the image.
+As soon as you get to the Gion district, look for the gate in the image above.
 It's big and hard to miss.
 If you came to Gion the way almost everyone else does, then the gate should be on your left.
 Walk right in and follow everyone else to the ticket counter.

 If you get confused just ask one of the locals this, "Sumimasen.
 Miyako Odori doko desu-ka?"
 (Exuse me.
 Where is the Miyako Odori?).
 It's world famous, so they'll be happy to help.